 Sudan and sorghum genetic traits offer improved forage potential.
 Bruce Anderson Published on 30 April 2014.
 View Comments ...
 Consider the following traits when selecting sudans and sorghums to plant for forage.
 BMR ...
 Methods and machines used to bale hay have certainly changed through the years,...
 LATEST NEWS.

 oat processing equipment, oat processing plant, oat flakes machine, oat grinder, oat mill

 Summer Annual Forage Grasses.
 The summer annual grasses most often used for forage in Nebraska are sudangrass, sorghumsudangrass hybrids, forage sorghums, foxtail millet, pearl millet, and teff.
 Each of these grasses has unique growth characteristics that .

-multifunctional grain,wheat,corn skin peeling machine General Description This machine is grain skin peeling machine, which can remove the outside skin of the grain, like wheat, corn, millet, sorghum.
+multifunctional grain,wheat, skin peeling machine General Description This machine is grain skin peeling machine, which can remove the outside skin of the grain, like wheat, , millet, sorghum.

 Sorghum [Sorghum bicolour (L.) Moench] is an indigenous crop to Africa, and though commercial needs and uses may change over time, sorghum will remain a basic staple food for many rural communities.

 sorghum plants during various stages of development in the process of producing 7,500 pounds of 14 percent moisture grain per acre.
 The amounts of secondary and micronutrients used to produce 7,500 pounds of grain per acre are shown in Table 5.
 Nutrient distribution in dry matter between grain and stover is presented in Table 6.